bakarov/bakarov.github.io/README.md

 ### Current projects

 1. Evaluation of word embeddings evaluation metrics, Master's thesis [[Github](https://github.com/word-forge/embeddings-gym)].
-2. Efficient search of cross-language paraphrases with word embeddings using C++ [[Github](https://github.com/bakarov/cross-lang-paraphrases)].
-3. Evaluation of word embeddings based on localization of natural language stimula in a human brain using fMRI neuroimaging data, University project [[Github](https://github.com/nlphse/semantic-brain-map)].
-4. Citation graph on a database of Russian NLP papers [[Github](https://github.com/bakarov/rusnlp)].
-5. Exploring fairness in word embeddings [[Github](github.com/bakarov/fair-embeddings)].
+2. Evaluation of fairness and discrimination in word embeddings [[Github](github.com/bakarov/fair-embeddings)].

 ### Publications

+#### Selected Publications

+1. Bakarov, A. (2018, June).
+The Limitations of Cross-language Word Embeddings.
+In Proceedings of the 7th Joint Conference on Lexical and Computational Semantics (* SEM 2017) (**accepted**).
+2. Bakarov, A. (2018, January).
+[A Survey of Word Embeddings Evaluation Methods](https://arxiv.org/abs/1801.09536). arXiv preprint arXiv:1801.09536.

+#### 2018

+1. Bakarov, A., & Yadrintsev, V., & Sochenkov, I. (2018, June).
+Anomaly Detection for Short Texts: Identifying Whether Your Chatbot Should Switch From Goal-Oriented Conversation to Chit-Chatting.
+In Digital Transformations & Global Society.
+Springer, Cham (**accepted**).
+2. Bakarov, A., & Kutuzov, A., & Nikishika I. (2018, May).
+Russian Computational Linguistics: Topical Structure in 2007-2017 Conference Papers.
+Computational Linguistics and Intellectual Technologies, Dialogue 2018 (**accepted**).
+3. Bakarov A. (2018, May).
+The Effect of Unobserved Word-Context Co-occurrences on a Vector-Mixture Approach for Compositional Distributional Semantics.
+Computational Linguistics in Bulgaria 2019 (**accepted**).
-1. Bakarov, A. (2018, May).
+4. Bakarov, A. (2018, May).
 [Can Eye Movement Data Be Used As Ground Truth For Word Embeddings Evaluation?](http://lrec-conf.org/workshops/lrec2018/W9/pdf/3_W9.pdf) In Linguistic and Neuro-Cognitive Resources (LiNCR), LREC 2018 Workshop (pp. 27-32).

+#### 2017

-2. Bakarov, A., Gureenkova, O. (2017, July).
+1. Bakarov, A., Gureenkova, O. (2017, July).
 [Automated Detection of Non-Relevant Posts on the Russian Imageboard `2ch': Importance of the Choice of Word Representations](https://link.springer.com/chapter/10.1007/978-3-319-73013-4_2).
 In International Conference on Analysis of Images, Social Networks and Texts (pp. 16-21).
 Springer, Cham.
-3. Bakarov, A. (2018, January).
-[A Survey of Word Embeddings Evaluation Methods](https://arxiv.org/abs/1801.09536). arXiv preprint arXiv:1801.09536.

 ### Events and schools